 ONLY ELECTRONIC SUBMISSIONS WILL BE ACCEPTED.

-Chairs should submit completed nomination packets to their dean's office, allowing sufficient time for the dean to review the packets and add a letter of support before submitting nominations to the Vice Provost for Faculty Affairs and Strategic Initiatives.
-The deadline for deans to submit nominations to the Vice Provost's office is Friday, February 25, 2022.
-The Outstanding Faculty Award Committee will make its recommendations to the Provost for nominations for the SCHEV Outstanding Faculty Awards by Friday, March 25, 2022.
+Chairs should submit completed nomination packets to their dean's office by, Wednesday, February 15, 2023, allowing sufficient time for the dean to review the packets and add a letter of support before submitting nominations to the Vice Provost for Faculty Affairs and Strategic Initiatives.
+The deadline for deans to submit nominations to the Vice Provost's office is Friday, February 24, 2023.
+The Outstanding Faculty Award Committee will make its recommendations to the Provost for nominations for the SCHEV Outstanding Faculty Awards by Friday, March 24, 2023.

 ODU may nominate six regular faculty members and one "rising star."
 A rising star must have fewer than six years of continuous service as a full-time faculty member and must be in at least her/his third year of service at a Virginia institution.